mpjovanovich/course-notes/content/common/basic_shell_commands.md

 ## VS Code Terminal

-VS Code will tell you what shell you are using in the Terminal:
+Visual Studio Code has an integrated terminal.
+It will tell you what shell you are using on the Terminal tab:

 <figure>
   <img src="images/vs_code_terminal.png" alt="VS Code Terminal" style="width: 86%;">